Specification — AI Native Data Format

 }

 }The registry serves as the single source of truth.
-Schemas are available via API (GET /schemas, GET /schemas/:id), embedded in tool descriptions, and referenced by hash for cache validation.
+Schemas are available via API (GET /schemas, GET /schemas/:id) and embedded in tool descriptions.

 Design Properties